 How do evolutionists explain the vast quantity of information in the genes of humans, plants, and animals, if all these are descended from microbes?
 The answer is mutations.
 A mutation is a mistake in the genome.
 It can occur as the genome is being copied when cells replicate.
 This causes a damaged gene to manifest in the offspring.
 And since genes control traits, the offspring can suffer a damaged trait due to mutations.
 Clearly, the vast majority of mutations are harmful (or neutral at best) because they randomly scramble the genetic instructions that control trait production and maintenance.
 But might a mutation occasionally result in an error that actually results in an improved trait?

 This is where natural selection comes in.
 Modern evolutionists believe that, while most mutations are not helpful, natural selection will tend to eliminate harmful ones since they often result in traits that are not conducive to survival.
 The rare helpful mutations will likely be preserved in the given environment since they help the organism survive.
 Hence, natural selection is said to “guide” evolution.

 It sounds reasonable until you stop and think about it.
 There are many obstacles that would prevent mutations from ever turning one kind of organism into a fundamentally different kind.
 For one, we have never observed mutations adding copious amounts of brand-new information to the genetic code – and yet this is exactly what evolution needs to proceed.
 But the point here is that mutations – not natural selection – are supposed to be responsible for the variety of genetic instructions we find in the modern world.
 Natural selection cannot produce any new traits at all.
-It merely refers to the survival or death of organisms that already have the given traits.
+It merely refers to the differential reproduction of organisms that already have the given traits.
 Hence, it is opposite in principle to Darwinian evolution.